amitkparekh/CoGeLoT/README.md

 The raw dataset is aronud 712GB.

+### Creating the different dataset variants

+Controlling how the datasets are made is done through the various Pydantic settings (which can be controlled with environment variables).

 ### Tokenising the instances, ready for modelling

 To make loading data efficient when modelling, all the instances were tokenized in advanced.
 Similarly, this is also available on HF, as a different config name.